 Not all Firewalls are the same.
 Sure, they all let you get out to the internet, but it’s the “Protecting You” part where they differ massively.

 Simple (Dumb) firewalls know just enough to let you out to the Internet, and will stop only the most basic of bad things getting back into your office.

 Smart Firewalls do more.
 Some can watch for what’s trying to get in and detect bad behaviour.
 Others know that you don’t normally allow traffic from Russia or China to communicate with your Server, so it blocks the traffic automatically.
 Others can actually look at the URL’s you are surfing to and stop you before you accidentally open a link that contains a Virus.

 Smart Firewalls are where the best defenses come from today.
 But there are new security threats discovered all the time.
-Your firewall should NOT be a set and forget device.
+Your firewall should NOT be a set it and forget it device.
 It needs to keep up.
 Keeping up might mean several things:

 - Have an active Subscription with the manufacturer that allows it to be kept up to date with a database of threats to monitor (most Smart Firewalls are sold this way and have annual subscriptions for these services)

 - Have their firmware (internal programming code) regularly updated.
 Manufacturers are continually refining this and provide the updates for free as long as the device is under subscription.
 Takes some skill to install.

 - Are all the Security features for the Firewall actually turned on and fully configured?
 Often support techs turn features off to experiment to see if that fixes some other issue inside the Practice, and then don’t take the time to re-enable or adjust the setting properly afterwards.

 - Have there configuration critically reviewed periodically to challenge if any security holes are still needed. i.e. Can we remove the RDP access settings?